 Before Traveling Home

-Before traveling back to the United States or many other countries by air, passengers are required to take a COVID-19 test no more than 3 days before scheduled flight departures.
+Before traveling back to the United States or many other countries by air, passengers are required to take a COVID-19 test.
+For travelers to the US, the test must be taken no more than 24 hours before scheduled flight departures.
 Proof of a negative test result must be shown at the airport upon check-in.
 Keep a copy of your test results with you.
 Passengers who have recently recovered from COVID-19 and are no longer contagious can present documentation of their positive test result and a letter from a healthcare provider or public health official that states they have been cleared for travel in lieu of a negative test.

 Travelers who have already been vaccinated are not exempt from the testing requirement.